-Images uploaded constantly on social media sites, such as facebook and Instagram, can portray lives in such a way that you may begin to believe other people actually do have perfect lives, bodies, homes, children and pets… but more and more people are beginning to own up to the truth behind their ever so immaculate pictures.
+Images uploaded constantly on social media sites, such as Facebook and Instagram, can portray lives in such a way that you may begin to believe other people actually do have perfect lives, bodies, homes, children and pets… but it seems as though more and more people are beginning to own up to the truth behind their ever so immaculate pictures.

-I can admit I am the same with facebook – bad pics of me will not be shared (unless someone I know uploads one and I can’t stop them!)
-I have even previously come under fire from someone who started to spread rumours that I was rich and that I bragged about my life and fun days out via facebook.
-She also gossiped about my house and my new car at the school gates all because she had assumed that the ‘life’ she had seen on facebook was, in fact, my entire life.
+I can admit I am the same with social media – bad pictures of me will not be shared (unless someone I know uploads one and I can’t stop them!)
+I have even previously come under fire from somebody who started to spread rumours that I was rich and that I bragged about my life and fun days out via Facebook.
+She also gossiped about my house and my new car at the school gates all because she had assumed that the ‘life’ she had seen on Facebook was, in fact, my entire life.
 It can be easy to see how a person could be perceived differently due to their online life but then am I really going to take a picture of myself getting worked up or crying or cleaning my house?… I think not.
 I am only going to share those happier moments, the nicer images and the best memories because those are the ones that are precious to me.

 Behind the scenes, the reality is that I have saved for my house – living with my husband’s parents to do so.
 I have worked from the age of 16, I have taken years to save up to be able to decorate my house and buy my furniture.
 I didn’t want a new car but we had to get one due to the old one going wrong – it was an item we couldn’t really afford but needs must.
 As for the days out, I have 2 annual passes for local attractions which I purchased with birthday and Christmas money.
 I never upload anything to brag, it is not in my nature, but I see it as a lovely way to share the best times with my friends and family, especially those who live in other countries.
 Maybe social media can be more damaging than we realise and feel that we know somebody through a computer instead of getting to know them properly in person?
 Are we creating a new way to instil jealousy amongst each other?
 What will be the future if we continue to be so negative?